Amok Time

 The episode features First Officer Spock returning to his homeworld for a brutal Vulcan wedding ritual.
 It is the only episode of The Original Series to depict scenes on the planet Vulcan.

-It was the first episode to air featuring Ensign Pavel Chekov (Walter Koenig) as the ship's navigator.
+It was the first episode to air (though the fifth, by production code) of season 2 featuring Ensign Pavel Chekov (Walter Koenig) as the ship's navigator.
 It was also the first episode to list "DeForest Kelley as Dr. McCoy" in the opening credits, and the first episode broadcast in the series' new time slot of 8:30 pm on Friday night.
-This is the first episode to use the "Vulcan salute" and introduced the concept of pon farr.
+This is the first episode to use the "Vulcan salute" and introduced the concept of pon farr, the Vulcan mating cycle.

 Plot

-Spock, the first officer of the USS Enterprise, begins to exhibit unusual behavior and requests that he be granted leave on his home planet Vulcan.
-Captain Kirk and Chief Medical Officer Dr. McCoy, having witnessed one of their friend's outbursts, agree and Kirk diverts the ship to Vulcan.
-En route, Kirk receives orders from Starfleet to travel to Altair VI to represent the Federation at the inauguration ceremony for the planet's new president.
-Though Kirk instructs the crew to set course to Altair VI, Spock secretly changes course back to Vulcan.
-Kirk confronts Spock, who claims to have no memory of ordering the course change.
+Spock, first officer of the USS Enterprise, exhibits unusual, moody behavior and requests leave on his home planet Vulcan.
+Captain Kirk and Chief Medical Officer Dr. McCoy agree, and Kirk diverts Enterprise.
+En route, Kirk receives orders from Starfleet to represent the Federation at the inauguration ceremony for Altair VI's new president.
+Though Kirk sets course for Altair VI, Spock secretly changes course back to Vulcan.
+Spock claims no memory of ordering the course change.

-Kirk orders Spock to Sick Bay, where McCoy finds evidence of extreme physical and emotional stress, a condition that will kill him within eight days if not treated.
-Spock is forced to explain that he is undergoing pon farr, a condition male Vulcans experience periodically throughout their adult life, and that he must mate or die.
-Kirk contacts Starfleet to request permission to divert to Vulcan but is denied.
-Kirk disobeys orders, believing that saving the life of his friend is more important than his career.
+Kirk orders Spock to Sickbay, where McCoy finds evidence of physical and emotional stress which will kill him within eight days if not treated.
+Spock explains that he is undergoing pon farr, a condition male Vulcans experience periodically throughout their adult life, and that he must mate or die.
+Kirk sets course for Vulcan, believing that Spock's life is more important than his career.

-At Vulcan, Spock invites Kirk and McCoy to accompany him to the wedding ceremony.
-He explains that Vulcans are bonded as children so as to fulfill the pon farr commitment and that T'Pring is to be his mate.
-T'Pring arrives with Stonn, a pureblood Vulcan, whom she prefers to Spock.
-T'Pau, a matriarch renowned as the only person ever to refuse a seat on the Federation Council, prepares to conduct the ceremony.
-However, T'Pring demands the kal-if-fee, a physical challenge between Spock and a champion she selects.
-To everyone's surprise, she chooses Kirk instead of Stonn.
-Spock begs T'Pau to forbid it as Kirk is unaware of the implications, but T'Pau leaves the decision to Kirk; another champion will be selected if he refuses.
-Kirk accepts the challenge, only to learn that it is "to the death."
+At Vulcan, Spock invites Kirk and McCoy to accompany him to the wedding.
+T'Pring, Spock's betrothed, arrives with Stonn, a pureblood Vulcan whom she prefers to Spock.
+T'Pau, a renowned matriarch, begins the ceremony.
+However, T'Pring demands the kal-if-fee, a physical challenge between Spock and a champion she selects; unexpectedly, she chooses Kirk.
+Spock begs T'Pau to forbid it, but T'Pau leaves the decision to Kirk; another champion will be selected if he refuses.
+Kirk accepts the challenge, only to learn that it is "to the death".